The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Balance sheet construction and model setup

-Whilst our model is static, we will eventually be interested in balance sheet data for multiple points in time.
+Whilst our model is static, it can eventually be applied for bank balance sheets at multiple points in time.
 Thus, it is worth mentioning that the acceptable maximum leverage ratio $\lm$ could in principle be changing in time:~it may be a function of changing macro-financial environments or changing risk tolerances of the depositors.
 For example, risk aversion might have changed in 2020 due to wealth effects (or expected wealth effects) implied by COVID-19 crisis (see drivers of risk aversion studied by \citet{Guiso2018}), while in 2021-2022 it might have been more stable given no new shocks with magnitudes comparable to the pandemic.
 One could then think of sudden drops in $\lm$ as the reason for a run, spurred by changing depositor sentiments, but we shall not pursue such an angle here.
-Rather, we will view $\lm$ as a given, albeit unobservable, characteristic of depositors that remains fixed as the balance sheet evolves over some time period of interest.
+Rather, we will view $\lm$ as a given, albeit unobservable, characteristic of depositors that remains fixed as the balance sheet evolves over some period of time of interest.
 Thereby, changes in run risk are explained by observable changes to the bank's balance sheet composition for given characteristics of the depositors.
 In particular, when we perform quarterly simulations based on a time series of SVB's balance sheet data in Section \ref{sec:caseofsvb}, we assume that $\lm$ stays constant throughout.
 That way, we can study vulnerabilities of SVB exclusively stemming from its evolving balance sheet structure.
 Naturally, this will involve inferring plausible levels for $\lm$, and we will consider a range of such values for some of the simulations.
-In the Section \ref{app:beyondSVB}, we also illustrate how to apply the model outcomes in relative terms comparing vulnerabilities across banks which require considering different potential levels of acceptable leverage ratios.
+In Section \ref{app:beyondSVB}, we also illustrate how to apply the model outcomes in relative terms comparing vulnerabilities across banks which require considering different potential levels of acceptable leverage ratios.

 \begin{assumption} The inverse demand function $f: [0,s+h] \to (0,p]$ is non-increasing with initial price $f(0) = p$, where $p\in(0,1]$. \end{assumption}

 \begin{assumption} We assume $L_U > 0$ as no withdrawals would occur otherwise. \end{assumption}